-which contains, in addition to the initial potential, its ``image'': the same potential at the end of the interval, i.e. at $]L-a < x\leq L]$.
-We note that, at the points of discontinuity of the function, the expansion given the arithmetic mean of the values of the function on the left and on the right from the discontinuity, but we omit this item for simplicity.
+and yields the function which contains, in addition to the initial potential, its ``image'': the same potential at the end of the interval, i.e. at $]L-a < x\leq L]$.
+We note that, at the points of discontinuity of the function, the expansion gives the arithmetic mean of the values of the function on the left and on the right from the discontinuity, but we omit this feature for simplicity.
 We summed all series numerically.
-Series (\ref{33}) and (\ref{34}) are summed analytically at the points $x_{1}-x_{2}=0; L/4; L/2; 3L/4; L$.
+Series (\ref{33}) and (\ref{34}) can be summed analytically at the points $x_{1}-x_{2}=0; L/4; L/2; 3L/4; L$.

-The \textbf{principal point} consists in the following.
-If we would expand the function $f(x),$ which depends on the single argument and is given on the interval $x\in [0,L],$ in a Fourier series, then the Fourier series would yield the function $\tilde{f}(x)$, which coincides with $f(x)$ on the interval $x\in [0,L]$ and is periodic with period $L$ outside the interval $[0,L]$.
-In this case, $\tilde{f}(x)$ would not contain the image inside the interval $[0,L]$: for example B, the second ``step'' would start at the point $L$, rather than at $L-a$.
+The main point is as follows.
+If we would expand the function $f(x),$ which depends on the single argument and is given on the interval $x\in [0,L],$ in a Fourier series, this would yield the function $\tilde{f}(x)$, which coincides with $f(x)$ on the interval $x\in [0,L]$ and is periodic with period $L$ outside the interval $[0,L]$.
+In this case, $\tilde{f}(x)$ would not contain the image inside the interval $[0,L]$: for the example B, the second ``step'' would start at the point $L$, rather than at $L-a$.
 In this case, the series restores the function exactly inside the interval $[0,L]$ (except for, possibly, the end points $x=0$ and $x=L$).
 However, the T-series has generated the image $U(L-|x_{1}-x_{2}|)$ \textit{inside} the interval $x\in [0,L]$.
 Therefore, the series reproduces the function inaccurately.
 This means, obviously, the simple point: the T-expansion is not the Fourier-expansion for a system with boundaries.
-In the literature, the T-expansion is called the Fourier-expansion, implying an infinite system, but is applied namely to the systems with boundaries.
+Apparently, this property has not been noticed before.
+In the literature, the T-expansion is called the Fourier-expansion, implying an infinite system, but is applied namely to finite systems.
 Below, we will study in detail why the image appears.
 For clearness, we have started above with simple examples, which can be easily verified.
-Apparently, this property was not noticed earlier.

-Now, we will consider the images more profoundly and will give another way to deduce the T-expansion.
+We will now consider the images more profoundly and give another way of deriving the T-expansion.
 We expand $U(|x_{1}-x_{2}|)$ in a Fourier series, by considering $x_{1}$ and $x_{2}$ as arguments (in 1D):